alexwarren/squiffy/DOCUMENTATION_GAPS.md

 ## Conclusion

-The Squiffy project has **strong foundational documentation** for basic usage but **critical gaps** in API references, advanced guides, and developer documentation.
-The v6 rewrite has introduced many powerful features (plugin system, modern runtime API, TypeScript) that are **completely undocumented** for public use.
+The Squiffy project has **strong foundational documentation** for basic usage and has made **significant progress** in January 2026 with comprehensive attributes/state management and helpers reference documentation.
+However, **critical gaps remain** in API references, deployment guides, and developer documentation.
+The v6 rewrite has introduced many powerful features (plugin system, modern runtime API, TypeScript) that are still **largely undocumented** for public use.

+**Recent Accomplishments:**
+- ✅ State management documentation (attributes.mdx)
+- ✅ Complete helpers reference (helpers-reference.mdx)
+- ✅ Interactive examples gallery (featured-examples.mdx)

-**Immediate priorities** should focus on:
+**Remaining priorities** should focus on:
 1. API documentation (enables developers)
 2. Complete syntax reference (essential for all users)
 3. Deployment guide (enables story publishing)
-4. State management (enables complex stories)
+4. Troubleshooting guide (reduces support burden)

-Addressing these gaps would transform Squiffy from a tool with good basic docs to one with **comprehensive, professional documentation** suitable for both casual creators and serious developers.
+Addressing these remaining gaps would transform Squiffy from a tool with good user guides to one with **comprehensive, professional documentation** suitable for both casual creators and serious developers.